hellojebus/aws-lambda-go-template/README.md

 # Go Lambda workflow for AWS

 This is a basic template repo for deploying an AWS Lambda function in Go.
-It uses AWS Lambda, S3, and Cloudformation for automating storage and deployment of lambda functions written in go.
+It uses AWS Lambda, S3, and Cloudformation for automating storage and deployment of Go lambda functions.

+You can either fork or use as template through Github.

 ## Requirements